Modern Slavery and Human Trafficking Statement

 Who we are

-Shepherds Bush Housing Group is committed to ensuring that there is no modern slavery or human trafficking in any part of our business or our supply chains.
+Shepherds Bush Housing Association (SBHA) is committed to ensuring that there is no modern slavery or human trafficking in any part of our business or our supply chains.
 We are committed to acting ethically and with integrity in all our business relationships and enforcing effective processes and controls to ensure slavery and human trafficking is not taking place anywhere is our supply chains.

-We work in the West London Boroughs including Hounslow, Ealing, Richmond, Brent, Hillingdon, Kensington & Chelsea, and Harrow.
-However, most of our stock is in the London Borough of Hammersmith & Fulham.
+SBHA is diverse.
+We are much more than a landlord that provides traditional housing provision.
+We provide a range of services including support for vulnerable people, community investment activities, repairs and maintenance.
+We have over 5,000 homes in the West London Boroughs including Hounslow, Ealing, Richmond, Brent, Hillingdon, Kensington & Chelsea, and Harrow.
+Most of our stock is in the London Borough of Hammersmith & Fulham.

 Statement of Intent